block-api/block-node/README.md

 ## Contact

-If you have any questions or ideas feel free to reach me out on [discord](https://discord.gg/z6qBpYNDs5).
+If you have any questions or ideas feel free to reach us out on [twitter](https://twitter.com/blockapi_dev).